vfarcic/devops24/manuscript/04-helm.md

     rollout status deployment jenkins
 ```

 Now that the Deployment rolled out, we are almost ready to test whether the change of the variable had any effect.
-First we need to get the Jenkins address.
+First, we need to get the Jenkins address.
 We'll retrieve it in the same way as before, so there's no need to lengthy explanation.

 ```bash
 ADDR=$(kubectl -n jenkins \